HackThisSite/CTF-Writeups/2016/abctf/caesar-salad/README.md

 `ROT 3: abctf{w3_thought_w3_n33d3d_on3_of_th3s3}   |   ABCTF{W3_THOUGHT_W3_N33D3D_ON3_OF_TH3S3}`

+As we can see, the rotation of the characters is 3, so this was rot-3 encryption.

-The flag should be lowercase, so the first result is our flag:
+The flag should be lowercase, as it was given in lowercase; so the first result is our flag:

 `abctf{w3_thought_w3_n33d3d_on3_of_th3s3}`